 - Thermostat must be in the cold mood if you want to get it cooled and in heat mood in case you need warming up.

 - All buttons around your AC must be on, not off and do not forget checking the one for safety which is generally out of the house or on the other side of the wall

 - Make sure that the condensate overflow tray is not overloaded with water.
 Once the water exceeds the capacity of tray AC automatically stops working.

-• A left opened or insecurely closed blower door can also lead to central air conditioning problems.
+• A left opened or insecurely closed blower door can also lead to common air conditioning problems.
 Make sure that they are safely shut.